 No, not all.
 Some venues like gardens, lofts, or dancehalls may not have an in-house caterer or list of preferred caterers.
 You will need to check that before booking the space.
 However other venues have in-house caterers who can work with you on the menu options for the holiday party.
 You can also choose your preferred caterer from their list to ensure premium service.

-Several venues allow you to BYOB but will only require the drinks to be served by their certified bartenders.
-A corkage fee may also be charged.
-Some venues will only allow alcohol at events that are catered.
-So don’t forget to look into that while searching for a venue!
+Several holiday party venues in Houston allow you to BYOB but will only require the drinks to be served by their certified bartenders, while other spaces will only allow alcohol at events that are catered.
+Don’t forget to look into that while searching for a venue!